FlurinBruehwiler/FlareOS/docs.md

 `pusha` pushed all registers to the stack
 `popa` pops all registers from the stak

+### Assembly directives
+These are not instructions, but directives interpreted by the "compiler" when converting assembly to raw bytes.

+test

 `db` define byte
 `db "X"` write X to memory (statically at compile time)

 `dw` defines a word (two bytes / 16bits)

+`dd` define double word ()

 `times` repeats an instruction at compile time
 `times 510 db 0` writes 510 `0` bytesstanislavs